jothiboss-git/ML-Repo/README.md

      go to service foler and excute the command uv init trade - it will create the trade folder with the dependencies run.py,project.toml,pyproject.toml

 5. Create a virtual environment uv init trade  - it will create the virtual environment and install the dependencies inside trade folder

 5. Install Make file
    https://gnuwin32.sourceforge.net/packages/make.htm

+  check with LLM  how to install make ?

 6. Create a make file in the trade folder which will create vertual environment and install the dependencies make run